TensorExt

 operation ::= `tensor_ext.convert_layout` operands attr-dict `:` type($output)

-This op represents the conversion of a tensor from one packed layout to another.
+This op represents the conversion of a value from one packed layout to another.
 This is implemented via a “shift network” of ciphertext rotations, plaintext masks (ciphertext-plaintext multiplications), and additions.

 This op is inserted by layout selection passes.